Arrowhead Stadium: 1980s–present

 In 1984, the Jackson County Sports Authority re-evaluated the concept of a fabric dome.
 The concept was disregarded as being unnecessary and financially impractical.
 Arrowhead hosted the Drum Corps International World Championships in 1988 and 1989.

 In 1991, two Diamond Vision screens shaped as footballs were installed.
 In 1994, other improvements were made and natural grass playing surface was installed, replacing the original artificial AstroTurf playing field.

-In 2009, Arrowhead Stadium completed the installation of a multimillion-dollar integrated system from Daktronics out of Brookings, South Dakota.
+In 2009, Arrowhead Stadium completed the installation of a multimillion-dollar integrated system from Daktronics.
 Two high definition video displays were retrofitted into the existing football-shaped displays in both end zones.
 Approximately 1,625 ft of digital ribbon board technology was also installed in the stadium.

 In 2013, Arrowhead Stadium started using a new playing surface known as NorthBridge Bermudagrass.
 The reason the team made the switch was due to the cold weather tolerance, rapid recovery and aggressive rooting.

 In 2021, the Chiefs sold the naming rights for Arrowhead Stadium to GEHA, renaming it GEHA Field at Arrowhead Stadium.

 Arrowhead Stadium will be one of the hosts for the 2026 FIFA World Cup and it is scheduled to undergo small renovations in the years ahead.
 Seating capacity is expected to be reduced in the corners of the end zones to comply with FIFA field regulations.
 Space would also have to be made for hospitality and media seating (outside of the stadium's already existing press box).
 The field will also undergo improvement to its ventilation system.
+In February 2024, renovations were announced and showcased.
+The renovations were scheduled to begin in 2027 if an extension of a 3/8-cent sales tax from Jackson County, Missouri, voters was approved; however, the sales tax extension failed to pass.

 Noise record

 In 1990 in a game against the Denver Broncos, the Chiefs were threatened with a penalty if the crowd would not quiet down.
-After John Elway was backed up to his own goal line and unable to even run a play he quickly spoke to the referee.
-After listening to Elway the referee said "Any further crowd-noise problem will result in a charged timeout against Kansas City.
+After John Elway was backed up to his own goal line and unable to even run a play he quickly spoke to referee Gordon McCarter.
+After listening to Elway, McCarter said "Any further crowd-noise problem will result in a charged timeout against Kansas City.
 Thank you for your cooperation."

 On October 13, 2013, in a game between the Chiefs and Oakland Raiders, the crowd at the stadium set a Guinness World Record for the loudest stadium, with 137.5 dB.
 That record would be broken by Seattle Seahawks fans at CenturyLink Field on December 2, 2013 at a home game against the New Orleans Saints.
 Seattle gained the record by reaching a noise level of 137.6 decibels.
 The Chiefs reclaimed the title on September 29, 2014 in a Monday Night Football game against the New England Patriots, hitting 142.2 decibels.